-Join Ellery Connell for an in-depth discussion in this video Procedural textures, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Procedural textures, part of Learning MODO 601.

 In this video we'll have a look at how to add extra detail to materials using …Procedural Textures.
 Now Procedural Textures are a kind of …texture that is added onto an object, onto an object material, that is based …off of some kind of mask.
 So this isn't going to be anything that …uses images or anything like that.
 It's rather going to be something, on the …background here you see this grid texture. …That's a very simple example of a procedural texture. …It's simply based off of the spacing of grid lines, the way that the grid lines …fade out, and then the color of the lines versus the empty space.…

 So in this example I'm going to use the Materials Spheres start file, and that …will give me a nice clean basis to some of the materials on top. …So I can start by clicking on the first sphere here, and in the ball one material …I'm going to add some extra texture layers, here. …And extra textures are found inside the Add Layer menu up at the top of the …shader tree.
 If you choose Add Layer and then go down …

 - Understanding 3D design

 - The MODO layout tabs

 - Working with modeling tools